FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

     options to keep me more than satisfied, which is a rare thing.
 After we eat, the final speaker,
     [Freeman](https://president.umbc.edu/ "Freeman"), gives the best
-    speech I’ve heard so far in the entire conference.
+    speech I've heard so far in the entire conference.
 He really covered a lot of great points.
 Anyhow, having been inspired by **THE Freeman**, [Richard](https://www.caam.rice.edu/~rat/ "Richard") talks
     about his background and basically covers the main points of his life story and how he got to where he was.
-I didn’t realize he had lost his daughter throughout the period where he was getting more and more accolades.
+I didn't realize he had lost his daughter throughout the period where he was getting more and more accolades.
 That was pretty sad.
 Awards were then given out and people got cool things such as [Google